ottawajs/js.headlines/2014/03-March/js.headlines.md

 ###React 0.9 Released
   * JS library for building UIs, made by Facebook
-  * Been gathering ome good momentum
+  * Been gathering some good momentum
   * Known for being quite performant
   * Some New Things:
   1. Better Cross Browser Support